 Health care costs are a major concern for patients across the United States.
 The NHC launched our Health Care Costs Initiative in 2016 and has been tracking and responding to efforts to reduce health care costs, such as the Trump Administration’s Drug Pricing Blueprint.
-See our Blueprint Tracker and other information on Health Care Costs.
+View more on Health Care Costs.

 As traditional fee-for-service gives way to value-based payment, understanding the “value” of health care has become a national priority.
 The National Health Council is focused on ensuring the voice of the patient and patient organizations are an integral part of the value discussion.
 Learn More.

 Access all NHC public policy comments and other letters.
 Read More.

 Our first online educational series, Increasing Patient-Community Capacity to Engage on Quality of Health Care is now available (at no charge!).
 The series focuses on how patients and patient organizations can become advocates for quality measurement.
 Each of the six modules takes between 10-15 minutes to complete.
 Access the educational series.

 As real-world evidence continues to gain importance for health researchers, policymakers, and regulators, patients must be a primary focus.
 On July 31, 2017, the National Health Council convened a multi-stakeholder roundtable to gain patient perspectives on real-world evidence.